piskareviv/blog_aux_ntt_1/text/main.md

 Instead of loading twiddle factors like this `w[k][bit_rev[k][i]]`, we will precompute `w[k]` in bit-reversed order and load it like this `w[k][i]`.
 We may also notice, that arrays in `w` are now prefixes of each other, so we need only one array.

-I substituted variables for ~~better~~ shorter code, but workflow is still exacty the same.
+I substituted variables for ~~better~~ shorter code, but workflow is still exactly the same.

 </details>